edumor/SimpleSwap/README.md

 ## ✅ Coden Verification

 ### 🏛️ **ETH-KIPU**
-The project has been successfully verified by the university's automated verification system:
+The project has been successfully verified:

 | Property | Value |
 |----------|-------|